nathanblascak/nathanblascak.github.io/research.md

 ## Working Papers

- - ["I've Got 99 Problems But a Bill Ain't One: Hospital Billing Caps and Financial Distress in California"](https://www.philadelphiafed.org/-/media/frbp/assets/working-papers/2023/wp23-20.pdf) (with [Yaa Akosa Antwi](https://sites.google.com/view/yakosa/home?authuser=0) and [Marion Aouad](https://maouad.weebly.com/)), Federal Reserve Bank of Philadelphia Working Paper 23-20.
+ - ["I've Got 99 Problems But a Bill Ain't One: Hospital Billing Caps and Financial Distress in California"](https://www.philadelphiafed.org/-/media/frbp/assets/working-papers/2023/wp23-20.pdf) (with [Yaa Akosa Antwi](https://sites.google.com/view/yakosa/home?authuser=0) and [Marion Aouad](https://maouad.weebly.com/)), Federal Reserve Bank of Philadelphia Working Paper 23-20. (*Submitted*)

      - **Abstract:** We examine the financial consequences of the 2007 California Fair Pricing Law (FPL), a law that places a price ceiling on hospital bills for uninsured and financially vulnerable individuals.
 Using difference-in-difference-in-differences models, we